Privacy Policy

 • On-device storage: User content and app state are stored locally (Core Data, SQLite, JSON/UserDefaults) in your app sandbox.

-• Keychain: Sensitive credentials (anonymous ID, OAuth tokens) are stored in iOS Keychain.
+• Keychain: Sensitive credentials (auth session tokens, Apple-given-name onboarding value when available, and integration OAuth tokens) are stored in iOS Keychain.

 • In transit encryption: Network traffic uses encrypted transport (HTTPS and encrypted WebRTC media/data channels).